Skip to content

 Sign 2: Increased Agitation and Confusion

-Individuals with dementia may become increasingly agitated and confused as their condition progresses.
+Individuals with dementia may experience increased confusion and agitation as their condition progresses.
 They may also experience mood swings, hallucinations, and delusions.

 Fortunately, memory care communities have caregivers and other team members specifically trained to handle the unique needs of individuals with dementia and can provide specialized care to manage these symptoms.